bparanj/crystal/electronics/book/energy-frequency-vibration/analog-signal.md

+PENDING

+Separate in scope and out of scope

 The real world naturally consists of analog signals.
 Analog signals vary continuously and can take any value within a given range.
 Examples of analog signals in the natural world include:

 1. Sound Waves: